koriolismsu/koriolismsu.github.io/papers.md

 ---

 ## Peer-Reviewed papers

+1. Korolkov, A.I., Kisil, A.V.
+(2026).
+Embedding formulae for diffraction problems on square lattices.
+Submitted to Proc.
+R. Soc.
+A., [ArXiv](https://arxiv.org/abs/2604.16050)

 1. Shanin, A.V., Korolkov, A.I., Artemov, N.M., Assier, R.C.
 (2026).
 Matrix representation of Picard--Lefschetz--Pham theory near the real plane in C2.
-Submitted to Memoirs of the AMS, [Arxiv](https://arxiv.org/pdf/2412.02481)
+Submitted to Complex Analysis and its Synergies, [ArXiv](https://arxiv.org/pdf/2412.02481)

 1. Korolkov, A.I.,  Assier, R.C. & Kisil, A.V.
-(2025).
+(2026).
 On an analogy between the Wiener–Hopf formulations of discrete and continuous diffraction problems.
-Submitted to IMA J. Appl.
-Math.,  [Arxiv](https://arxiv.org/pdf/2507.04979)
+IMA J. Appl.
+Math.,hxag004, [link](https://doi.org/10.1093/imamat/hxag004)  [ArXiv](https://arxiv.org/pdf/2507.04979)

 1. Korolkov, A. I., & Kisil, A. V. (2025).
-Recycling solutions of boundary value problems: the Wiener--Hopf perspective on embedding formula.
+The Wiener--Hopf perspective on embedding formula: reusing solutions of boundary value problems.
 In R. Soc.
 Open Sci.
 12241782. [link](https://royalsocietypublishing.org/doi/10.1098/rsos.241782) [ArXiv](https://arxiv.org/pdf/2410.08684)

 1. Korolkov, A.I., Laptev, A.Y. & Shanin, A.V.
 (2024).
 Accounting for Viscous and Thermal Effects in Time Domain in Computational Acoustic Problems.
 In Acoustical Physics (Vol. 70, issue 6, pp. 1051–1057).
 Pleiades Publishing Ltd. [link](https://doi.org/10.1134/S106377102460311X)